usnistgov/DielectricSpectroscopyFDTWater/README.md

 # DielectricSpectroscopyFDTWater
 Within this directory are the tools required to reproduce the work performed in the paper titled:
-"6 Peaks Over 6 Decades of Frequency: Polarizable Force Fields are Necessary to Reproduce Water's Full Dielectric Spectrum".
+"A New Method to Calculate Broadband Dielectric Spectra of Solvents from Molecular Dynamics Simulations Demonstrated with Polarizable Force Fields".

 To cite this code, please cite our paper, listed above.